Gouthamvaishnav11/Gouthamvaishnav11/README.md

 I still remember the excitement of building my first project—transforming an idea into a working application.
 That passion has only grown stronger as I’ve evolved into a Full-Stack Developer with 1 year of experience in backend development, specializing in Flask and SQLAlchemy.

 🔹 My Journey: From Code to Impact
 My journey began with a curiosity about how systems work behind the scenes.
-Over time, I have built and optimized event management platforms, restaurant systems, and job board applications, each reinforcing my skills in:
+Over time, I have built and optimized event management platforms, restaurant systems, and Task-Automation-with-Python-Scripts, each reinforcing my skills in:

 ✅ Backend Development – Designing efficient databases, APIs, and authentication systems.